 If a case is contested or if there is some doubt as to the parentage of the child, either parent may request that the CSEA conduct genetic testing to determine the father of the child.
 The CSEA will then order all parties to submit to genetic testing and will issue an administrative paternity order based on the outcome of the genetic test.

 For a paternity order to be established, the test must show at least a 99% probability of fatherhood.
-If you are giving birth at either the Wooster Community Hospital or the Dunlap Community Hospital, you can talk to the nurses and request that the Wayne County CSEA come to the hospital to start the testing process.
+If you are giving birth at either the Wooster Community Hospital or the Aultman Orrville Hospital, you can talk to the nurses and request that the Wayne County CSEA come to the hospital to start the testing process.

 If either party fails to submit to the test or fails to submit the child for genetic testing, the CSEA may initiate court proceedings to determine the paternity of the child.